 CR 21: Recording, broadcasting, streaming, or otherwise sharing of private information without authorization of all involved parties

 CR 22: Non-permissive recording of another person

 CR 23: Use of social media or other technology to defame, trespass, assault, or inflict emotional distress upon another person or that is otherwise illegal (cyber-harassment, sexting)

-CR 24: Violations of other College regulations and policies, including, but not limited to the Tobacco-Free Campus regulations, and the Smoking and Gambling Policies(employee/student)
+CR 24: Violations of other College regulations and policies, including, but not limited to the Tobacco-Free Campus regulations, and the Tobacco Free and Gambling Policies(employee/student)

 CR 25: Failure to provide student identification upon request

 CR 26: Students’ conduct on or off College campus that adversely affects the College community

 CR 27: Students’ conduct on or off College campus that poses a safety concern to the College community

 Note: Sexual Harassment, Sexual Discrimination, Sexual Violence, Dating/Domestic Violence or Stalking (please see the College’s Title IX Policy and Procedure)